What Is Natural Birth Control?

 - Don’t have sex on or between your first and last fertile days.

 There are apps for this.
-But in order for this method to work, you have to be very good at tracking.
-That can be hard to do, because it’s common for cycles to vary slightly.
-Medical conditions like thyroid disease, eating disorders, excessive weight loss or gain, strenuous exercise, and illicit drug use may cause your cycles to become irregular.
+But for this method to work, you have to be very good at tracking.
+That may not be easy because it’s common for cycles to vary slightly.

 Standard Days Method (SDM)